Lord Blyton Primary

 6. KS1 and KS2

 As acknowledged by the National Centre for Excellence in the Teaching of Mathematics (NCETM) and the Maths Hub programme – ‘The use of well-designed and tested textbooks is critical for the successful implementation of teaching for mastery.
 A good textbook is both an aid for the teacher in planning lessons and for the children during lessons and working on their own.’
 Through Years 1 to 6 we use a coherent programme of high-quality materials and exercises, which are structured with great care to build deep conceptual knowledge alongside developing procedural fluency.
-Our KS1 and KS2 teachers use textbooks and workbooks from DfE approved Power Maths series.
+Our KS1 and KS2 teachers use textbooks from the DfE approved Power Maths series.
 This scheme is aligned with the 2014 National Curriculum.
-The Power Maths textbooks and workbooks are arranged in chapters and, over the course of the academic year, all units of the 2014 National Curriculum are covered.
+The Power Maths textbooks are arranged in chapters and, over the course of the academic year, all units of the 2014 National Curriculum are covered.
 There is no requirement for any formal planning due to the nature of this approach, however teachers are free to plan and source activities and additional tasks which offer support and also provide further challenge for children who are able to progress further in their learning.
 Lessons in both key stages follow the same sequence (see the previous section on Teaching & Learning).
 In KS1 -and possibly KS2- the teacher might use ‘mini-plenaries’ to explain each question during the children’s completion of the practice book and also to check children’s understanding before they complete the next question.
 This ensures that all children are able to complete the task with confidence.

 7. Inclusion & Equal Opportunity